Carl Edwards Jr.

-Carl Fleming Edwards Jr. (born September 3, 1991) is an American professional baseball pitcher who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Chicago Cubs, Seattle Mariners, Atlanta Braves, Toronto Blue Jays, Washington Nationals, San Diego Padres, Los Angeles Angels, and Texas Rangers.
+Carl Fleming Edwards Jr. (born September 3, 1991) is an American professional baseball pitcher in the Detroit Tigers organization.
+He has previously played in Major League Baseball (MLB) for the Chicago Cubs, Seattle Mariners, Atlanta Braves, Toronto Blue Jays, Washington Nationals, San Diego Padres, Los Angeles Angels, Texas Rangers, and New York Mets.

 Career

 Texas Rangers

 Edwards was drafted by the Texas Rangers in the 48th round of the 2011 Major League Baseball draft out of Mid-Carolina High School in Prosperity, South Carolina.
 Edwards initially committed to play college baseball for the Charleston Southern Buccaneers, where he would join a high school teammate and friend, Will Bedenbaugh.
 However, when Bedenbaugh died in a car accident, Edwards couldn't face the idea of playing for the team where his friend's absence would be glaring, and decided instead to pursue professional baseball.
 He spent his first professional season with the Arizona League Rangers and Spokane Indians.
 He finished the year 5–3 with a 1.48 earned run average (ERA) and 85 strikeouts over 67 innings pitched.
 He started the 2013 season with the Hickory Crawdads, going 8–2 with a 1.83 ERA and 122 strikeouts over 93 1/3 innings (18 starts).